Intérieur Villa Santo Sospir - Saint-Jean-Cap-Ferrat Intérieur Villa Santo Sospir - Saint-Jean-Cap-Ferrat

 The tattooed villa of Santo Sospir

-In 1950, when the poet had just finished filming “Les Enfants Terribles”, his friend Francine Weisweiller invited him to spend a few days at her villa at Cap Ferrat.
+In 1950, when the poet had just finished shooting his film "Les Enfants Terribles", his friend Francine Weisweiller invited him to spend a few days at her villa in Cap-Ferrat.

-Seduced by its beauty and magic, Jean Cocteau was to stay at the villa for several months and soon became a regular visitor.
-During his first stay, he began to 'tattoo' the villa's bare white walls.
+Seduced by the beauty and magic of the site, Jean Cocteau stayed at the villa for several months, becoming a regular guest.
+It was during this first stay that he began, as he put it, "tattooing" the villa's bare white walls.

-He once said, "A young woman lives in Santo Sospir.
-It wasn't a question of decorating the walls, but rather drawing on their skin: I created linear frescoes with the minimum of colour to bring out the tattoos.
-Santo Sospir is a tattooed villa."
+He would say, "A young woman lives in Santo Sospir.
+I didn't need to dress the walls, I needed to draw on their skin: I treated the frescoes linearly with the few colors that enhance the tattoos.
+Santo Sospir is a tattooed villa".

 Newsletter